 As wooded areas become popular places to live, logging increases in order to build more homes.
 Logging in itself is not always such a harmful thing to streams: it is the logging roads that must be built for the logging trucks that do the lion's share of the damage.
 Silt from these dirt roads washes down the hillsides with the rain and enters the river, choking the substrate by filling in the spaces between gravels and cobbles of the streambed.
 This eliminates an important habitat of many of the aquatic insects that fish eat.
 Without habitat, the insects disappear.
 It also makes the maturation of salmon and trout impossible.
 Salmonid eggs (and later the very small juvenile salmon, or alevins) spend their early lives buried in streambed gravels, sheltered from the river's current and hidden from predators.
 They live off their yolks until they are large enough to fend for themselves, before emerging into the water column.
 While they are still in the gravels, water must flow rapidly over them to bring them fresh, dissolved oxygen and to carry their wastes away.
 When silt from development fills in the spaces between the rocks, salmon and trout can no longer grow there.

 In some rivers in America, especially those that run through clay soils, silt from logging--or, more often, from farming and development--can cloud up the river, blocking light.
 When light is blocked from a river, a whole different set of plants and animals grows and the original community is lost.
-Carp (Cyprinus carpio), a fish that is not native to America but has populated many of its streams and lakes, will also silt up rivers as it roots about in the mud looking for food.
+Carp, fishes that are not native to America but have populated many of its streams and lakes, will also silt up rivers as they root about in the mud looking for food.

-After land is logged (unless the loggers own the land), people start to move in, filling up the drainage basin with buildings and pavement.
-This means that there will be more oil, and more lawn fertilizer, herbicides, and pesticides, than ever.
-It also means pollutants will run straight into streams more than ever.
-And because each house must have a sewage system to dispose of its inhabitants' wastes, these sewage systems will eventually fail, leaking their contents into the drainage basin and then into the river.
+After land is logged (unless the loggers own the land), people start to move in, filling up the watershed with buildings and pavement.
+This means that there will be more oil, and more lawn fertilizer, herbicides, and pesticides.
+It also means pollutants will increasingly run straight into streams.
+Because each house must have a sewage system to dispose of its inhabitants' wastes, many of these sewage systems will eventually leak their contents into the drainage basin and then into the river.
 Where city sewer is provided, treated effluent will be discharged directly into the river.
-Pollutants from this urban runoff, leakage, and disposal include chemicals that fertilize the river, changing its ecological balance, chemicals that kill bugs and algae that form the bottom of the foodchain, chemicals that build up in animal tissues to later poison humans and predators, and even prescription medications like Prozac.
+Pollutants from this urban runoff, leakage, and disposal include chemicals that fertilize the river, changing its ecological balance, chemicals that kill bugs and algae that form the bottom of the foodchain, and chemicals that build up in animal tissues to later poison humans and predators.
+While most people think of stream pollution as consisting of mercury, PCB's, and other industrial pollutants, our streams are increasingly contaminated by the drugs we take, from caffeine and painkillers to sex hormones and the many pharmaceutical products we take to control our mood, cholesterol, and other modern problems.
+These drugs are not filtered out by most water treatment plants.

 Much of the U. S. Southwest's water is drawn from wells.
 Because of population growth, so much water is being drawn out that the level of the aquifers (water tables) are dropping.
 The ground water doesn't have a chance to recharge.
 People are having to drill deeper and deeper to find water.
 As the levels of aquifers drop, springs and seeps dry up--and so do streams.

 A number of Southwest's cities--including Santa Fe and Albuquerque--have been faced with the prospect of having to restrict growth due to disappearing aquifers.
-They have conceived the bright idea of building pipes beneath major rivers like the Rio Grande to remove water from beneath their riverbeds.
-Interestingly, a great many people seem to believe that this water is separate from the river water and that it will not draw down the rivers any further than they already are.
+Instead, they build pipes beneath major rivers like the Rio Grande to remove water from beneath their riverbeds.
+Curiously, many people believe that this water is separate from the river water and that this kind of extraction will not draw down the rivers any further.
 This is wrong.
-It is no different from removing water from the rivers themselves.
-The politicians who, in order to support increased development, have pushed for this measure are likely not so naive.
-Rather, they simply recognize that drawing water from beneath a river is thus far a good way to thwart Western water law.
+It is in fact the same as removing water from the rivers themselves.
+The politicians who, in order to support increased development, have pushed for this measure may recognize that drawing water from beneath a river is an effective way to thwart Western water law.
 People (including Texas and Mexico) downstream of these cities will, as a result, find far less water available to them.
 To learn more about hydrology and/or Western water law, see How a River Flows or visit the Reading List.

 With population increases come soaring demands for minerals, from the minerals that are used to generate electricity, manufacture cement for construction, and build appliances and electronic devices, to the gold in the jewelry that people want to wear.
 The extraction of these minerals comes with a heavy cost to the public.
 Nearly all mining requires the use of a great deal of water, lowering aquifer levels and drying up streams, wetlands, and lakes.
 Much mining activity leads to the leaching of acids into groundwater and streams, and toxic heavy metals as well as radioactive substances are becoming common mining pollutants.
 See the Pollution page to learn more about this problem.

-Perhaps the greatest effect that we humans have had on our rivers and streams is the introduction of fish--and sometimes other organisms--that don't belong there (invasive species).
-Although some of this has been accidental, like the appearance of animals from peoples' bait buckets or aquariums, or the unfortunate appearance of the zebra mussel in Midwest rivers, most of it has been intentional We raise the kinds of fish that people want to catch when they go fishing in a river in hatcheries.
+Perhaps the greatest effect that we humans have had on streams is the introduction of fish--and sometimes other organisms--that don't belong there (invasive species).
+Some of this has been accidental, like the appearance of animals from peoples' bait buckets or aquariums, or the appearance of the species like the zebra mussel from ship's holds.
+Much of it has been intentional.
+We raise the kinds of fish that people want to catch when they go fishing in a river in hatcheries.
 Then we take them out in trucks and dump them in the river ("stock" the river) for the benefit of fishing enthusiasts.
-Most often these are trout and bass, which are predators.
-Predators that are introduced to a river will sometimes wipe out a native fish by eating it: they may fill a niche that previously wasn't filled.
+Most often these are trout and bass, which are predators that can quickly unbalance the ecology of a stream.
+Species that are introduced to a river may wipe out native species by eating them, displace the stream's native species by filling niches more successfully, or fill a niche that previously wasn't filled.

 Because trout and bass are "top predators"--are at the top of their food webs--they have a lot of control over the makeup of the community beneath them in the food chain, and alter the stream's ecology permanently.
 Because we don't usually stock the river with what was originally in the river (indigenous or native species), but rather with what fishermen like to catch the most, this often means that native fish will be driven out, or even interbreed with the newcomers.